ghc/ghc/docs/users_guide/exts/constraint_kind.rst

 -----------------------

 .. extension:: ConstraintKinds
-    :shortdesc: Enable a kind of constraints.
+    :shortdesc: Allow constraints to be used as types of kind ``Constraint``.

     :since: 7.4.1